 - Generate economic growth and new jobs across the Thames Valley and surrounding areas.

 - Reduce passenger congestion at London Paddington.

 We listened carefully to your feedback during our informal consultations in 2015 and 2016 before drawing up more detailed designs.

 From 11 May – 22 June 2018 we undertook a final round of statutory public consultation, including 18 community events in and around the local area to enable local people to find out more about our detailed proposals, ask questions and express their views.
 We are grateful to everyone that took the time to take part in this consultation.

-A Development Consent Order application will subsequently be submitted to the Planning Inspectorate in 2019.
+A Development Consent Order application will subsequently be finalised and submitted to the Planning Inspectorate.
 This will seek the required consent to build the new railway in line with the plans that have been developed, with a final decision by the Secretary of State for Transport.

 If you have any questions about the plans, you can send us an email at: firstname.lastname@example.org or contact our 24-hr national helpline on 03457 11 41 41.